The Second Wife (1998 film)

 The Second Wife (La seconda moglie) is a 1998 Italian coming-of-age comedy-drama film co-written and directed by Ugo Chiti and starring Maria Grazia Cucinotta.
 It premiered at the 55th Venice International Film Festival.

+Plot

+The plot follows Anna, a Sicilian single mother who marries an older, crass widowed truck driver named Fosco in the early 1960s.
+When Fosco is arrested for smuggling an antique, Anna develops an emotional and romantic attachment to his handsome teenage stepson, Livio.